-2.3 Specific Treatments
+2.3.
+Specific Treatments

-Forsythe, Myerson, Rietz and Weber (1993) ran a series of single-shot elections under the electorate profile given in Figure 1.
+Forsythe et al. (1993) ran a series of single-shot elections under the electorate profile given in Figure 1.
 After each election, subjects were randomly re-assigned to two new voting groups with randomly rearranged and re-labeled payoff tables.
 (They have been unscrambled to correspond to Figure 1 for reporting purposes.)
 This allowed subjects to gain experience while preserving independence across elections.
 In effect, there were no coordinating signals in these elections.
-While Forsythe, Myerson, Rietz and Weber (1996) run repeated elections, the first election in each series is similar in the sense that there are no coordinating signals.
+While Forsythe et al. (1996) run repeated elections, the first election in each series is similar in the sense that there are no coordinating signals.
 I group these elections as "elections without coordinating signals" for reporting.

-Forsythe, Myerson, Rietz and Weber (1993) run a series of single-shot elections each preceded by a nonbinding pre-election poll.
+Forsythe et al. (1993) run a series of single-shot elections each preceded by a nonbinding pre-election poll.
 Poll results were reported to subjects before the election.
-Forsythe, Myerson, Rietz and Weber (1996) run pre-election polls in repeated elections.
+Forsythe et al. (1996) run pre-election polls in repeated elections.
 They find a similar poll/outcome relationship.
 I report these outcomes with the "preceding poll" as the coordinating signal.

-Forsythe, Myerson, Rietz and Weber (1996) also run repeated elections without intervening polls.
+Forsythe et al. (1996) also run repeated elections without intervening polls.
 I report these outcomes with the "preceding election" as the coordinating signal.

-Rietz, Myerson and Weber (1998) have subjects contribute to candidates in a pre-election campaign and report the finance levels garnered by each candidate before each the election.3 I report these outcomes with the "preceding campaign" as the coordinating signal.
+Rietz, Myerson, and Weber (1998) have subjects contribute to candidates in a preelection campaign and report the finance levels garnered by each candidate before each election.
+I report these outcomes with the "preceding campaign" as the coordinating signal.

-Gerber, Morton and Rietz (1996) impose a majority requirement rule.
+Gerber, Morton, and Rietz (1996) impose a majority requirement rule.
 Under this rule, if a candidate receives an absolute majority in the three-way race, that candidate is declared the winner.
 If not, the two leading candidates compete in a two-way runoff election to determine the winner.
 I report these outcomes with "runoff" as the coordinating signal.